hn374/Developer-Notes/React/RoadToRedux.md

 The dispatch method of the Redux store when using Redux Thunk will differentiate between passed objects and functions.
 A passed function is called a thunk.
 You can dispatch as many actions synchronously and asynchronously as you want in a thunk.

+Thunks work great in combination with promises.
+You can return a promise from your thunk.

+## Redux Naming Conventions

+Action Creators: doSomething

+Reducers: applySomething

+Selectors: getSomething

+Sagas: watchSomething, handleSomething

+## The Relationship Between Actions and Reducers

+Redux can be seen as the event bus of your application.

+You can send events (actions) with a paylaod and an identifier (action types) into the bus and it will pass a potential consumer (reducers).
+This is known as the event pattern that Redux embraces.

+## Technical Folder Organization

+The technical separation of concerns is used in smaller applications.
+The files are separated by their technical aspects.

+This approach does not scale well.

+## Feature Folder Organization

+You have a greater flexibility in grouping the features, because you can always split up bigger features to smaller ones and thus keep the folders lightweight.

+Teams can work on separate feature folders and don't run into conflicts.

+This approach does scale well.

+## Testing